IBM-Bluemix-Docs/DataTransferService/README.md

-# Data Transfer Service
+# IBM Cloud Data Transfer Service docs

-This collection belongs to the IBM Cloud IaaS Storage tribe.
-If you have any questions or concerns about this offering, contact the Offering Manager, Ryan Hawkins (mrhawkins@us.ibm.com).
+This repository stores documentation source files for IBM Cloud Data Transfer Servier.

+To view the live documentation, check out the <a href="https://cloud.ibm.com/docs/infrastructure/DataTransferService" target="_blank"> IBM Cloud Docs</a> website.

+## Contributing

+If you see a bug, you can contribute to this repository by [raising an issue](https://github.com/IBM-Bluemix-Docs/DataTransferService/issues/new), or creating a pull request.